 Christine Bénévent (École nationale des chartes, Paris) ; Diane Cuny (Centre d'Études supérieures de la Renaissance, Tours) ; Dirk Imhof (Plantin-Moretus Museum, Antwerp) ; Renaud Milazzo (EmoBookTrade project, Università di Milano) ; Angela Nuovo (EmoBookTrade project, Università di Milano) ; Goran Proot (Cultura Fonds, Dilbeek, Belgium; EmoBookTrade project, Università di Milano) ; Yann Sordet (Bibliothèque Mazarine; Centre Jean-Mabillon) ; Christophe Vellet (Bibliothèque Mazarine; Centre Jean-Mabillon).

-In autumn 2020, the Bibliothèque Mazarine and the Cultura Fonds, in collaboration with the Plantin Moretus Museum (Antwerp), will celebrate the 500th anniversary of Christophe Plantin's birth (circa 1520-1589) with an international conference and an exhibition.
+In 2020-2021, the Bibliothèque Mazarine and the Cultura Fonds, in collaboration with the Plantin Moretus Museum (Antwerp), will celebrate the 500th anniversary of Christophe Plantin's birth (circa 1520-1589) with an international conference and an exhibition.